Real1tyy/Prisma-Calendar/docs-site/docs/features/hotkeys.md

 # Hotkeys

 Prisma Calendar provides a comprehensive set of hotkeys to streamline your workflow.
-You can assign custom key combinations to these actions in Obsidian’s settings under `Settings` → `Hotkeys`.
+You can assign custom key combinations to these actions in Obsidian's settings under `Settings` → `Hotkeys`.

+## Opening Your Calendar

+Before using any hotkeys, you need to access your calendar. **Prisma Calendar is accessed through Obsidian commands, not visible buttons:**

+1. Press `Ctrl/Cmd + P` to open the command palette
+2. Type: `Prisma Calendar: Open [Calendar Name]`
+3. Press Enter

+**Highly Recommended:** Assign a custom hotkey to this command (e.g., `Ctrl/Cmd + Shift + C`) for instant calendar access:
+- Go to `Settings` → `Hotkeys`
+- Search for `Prisma Calendar: Open`
+- Click the + icon and press your desired key combination

+Each calendar has its own open command, so you can assign different hotkeys to different calendars.

 ## Hotkey System Overview